2025 Nelson City Council election

-The 2025 Nelson City Council election was a local election held from 9 September to 11 October in Nelson, New Zealand, as part of that year's nation-wide local elections.
+The 2025 Nelson City Council election was a local election held from 9 September to 11 October in Nelson, New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

 Voters elected the mayor of Nelson and 12 city councillors for the 2025–2028 term of the Nelson City Council.
-Postal voting and the single transferable voting system were used.
+Postal voting and the single transferable voting system were used in two four-seat wards, an at-large three-seat contest and two single-winner contests (for mayor and Maori member).

 Incumbent mayor Nick Smith won re-election to a second term.

-The council introduced a Māori ward at the 2022 election.
-In a referendum on its future held at this election, as part of a nation-wide series of referendums, voters elected to keep the Māori ward.
+The council introduced a Māori ward at the 2022 election; in a referendum on its future held at this election (as part of a nation-wide series of referendums) voters elected to keep the Māori ward.